-Performance of Groundnut under Broad Bed Furrow Method in Buldana District of Maharashtra
+Performance of Groundnut under Broad Bed Furrow Method in Buldana District of Maharashtra ABSTRACT

-ABSTRACT

-The Cluster Frontline Demonstrations (CFLDs) on groundnut were carried out by Krishi Vigyan Kendra, Jalgaon Jamod, Buldana district of Maharashtra during the summer season of 2015-16 to 2016-17 in fields of 50 farmers' in-at different villages of Buldana district.
-Farmers were randomly selected, from adopted villages for carried out frontline demonstration.
+The Frontline Demonstrations (FLDs) on groundnut were carried out by Krishi Vigyan Kendra, Jalgaon Jamod, Buldana district of Maharashtra during the summer season of 2015-16 to 2016-17 in fields of 50 farmers' at different villages of Buldana district.
+Farmers were randomly selected.
 The result of the present study showed that sowing irrigated groundnut crop on broad bed furrows in demo plots recorded higher yield over to conventional farmers farming practices.
-The average pod yield in broad bed furrow seed drill sowing method was 23.792.38 tq/ha.
-The technological gap ranged found 1.260.13 tq/ha to 3.170.32 tq/ha.
-The technology index varied from 4.85 percent to 12.19 percent with an average of 8.52 per-cent over study period, which showing showed the effectiveness of technological interventions.
-The economics of improved production practices under frontline demonstration was estimated based prevailing market prices, tThe average highest gross return of CFLDs plots was Rs 57,548/- per hectare i.e. more than 26 percent higher at demonstration compared to the conventional practices and average the benefit-cost-ratio (2.24) was 2.24recorded.
+The average pod yield in broad bed furrow seed drill sowing method was 23.79 q/ha.
+The technological gap range found 1.26 q/ha to 3.17 q/ha.
+The technology index varied from 4.85 percent to 12.19 percent with an average of 8.52 per cent over study period, which showed the effectiveness of technological interventions.
+The average highest gross return of FLDs plots was Rs 57,548/- per hectare i.e. more than 26 percent higher compared to the conventional practices and average the benefit cost ratio was 2.24.
 Groundnut productivity was considerably increased by conducting cluster frontline demonstration of better variety with intervention methods using proven technologies in farmers' fields and improving the livelihood of the farming community.